tradytics/eiten/README.md

 ### Portfolio Strategies
 Four different portfolio strategies are currently supported by the toolkit.
 1. Eigen Portfolios
+	1. These portfolios are orthogonal and uncorrelated to the market in general thus yielding high reward and alpha.
+However, since they are uncorrelated to the market, they can also provide great risk.
+The first eigen portfolio is considered to be a market portfolio which is often ignored.
+The second one is uncorrelated to the others and provides the highest risk and reward.
+As we go down the numbering, the risk as well as the reward are reduced.
+2. Minimum Variance Portfolio (MVP)
-	1. These portfolios are orthogonal and uncorrelated to the market in general.
+	1. MVP tries to minimize the variance of the portfolio.
+These portfolios are lowest risk and reward.
-2. Minimum Variance Portfolio
-3. Maximum Sharpe Portfolio
+3. Maximum Sharpe Ratio Portfolio (MSR)
+	1. MSR solves an optimization problem that tries to maximizes the sharpe ratio of the portfolio.
+It uses past returns during the optimization process which means if past returns are not the same as future returns, the results can vary in future.
 4. Genetic Algorithm based Portfolio
+	1. This is our own implementation of a GA based portfolio that again tries to maximize the sharpe ratio but in a slightly more robust way.
+This usually provides more robust portfolios than the others.